Gravel Size Chart and Different Types explained with pictures

 2. Bench Gravel

-You’ll find bench gravel in locations close to valleys where streams flow by.
+You’ll find bench gravel near valleys where streams flow by.
 It’ll indicate that the water levels are reducing, allowing the gravel to be visible instead of inside the stream.

 3. Crushed Stone